Lao Coffee Varieties and Production

 brands

-In the capital of Vientiane, specialty coffee has been popular since 2015, with pioneering local cafés actively sourcing beans directly from highland farms.
-Some also supported coffee farmers with training, seedlings, improved market access, and sustainable practices.
+In the capital of Vientiane, specialty coffee has been popular since 2015, with pioneering local cafes actively sourcing beans directly from highland farms.
+Some also support coffee farmers with training, seedlings, improved market access, and sustainable practices.

 Many of these cafes have become popular brands, promoting Lao coffee both domestically and internationally.